1.2 Graph Templates and Batch Plotting

 - Now let's save the graph as a template.
 Right-click on the graph title bar, and choose Save Template As... from the context menu.

 - In the dialog, set the Template Name as My Line and click OK to save the template.

 - We will now generate a new column of data.
-Activate the worksheet, right-click on the gray area to the right of the columns, and select Add New Column button on the Standard toolbar to add a new column to the rightmost.
+Activate the worksheet, click the Add New Column button on the Standard toolbar to add a new column to the rightmost.

-- Click inside the F(x) cell of this column, then right-click and select Open Dialog... from the context menu.
-You can use the shortcut Ctrl+Q instead of the context menu.
+- Click inside the F(x) cell of this new column, then enter the following:

 In this dialog, use the Formula: Load Samples menu to view various examples on setting column values.
 And, the Function menu offers a large selection of functions.
-You can also search for suitable functions using the search button located in the top right side of the formula edit box.
+You can also search for suitable functions using the search button .

-- Click OK to close the dialog and return a dataset of modified moving averages using column B data, starting at row 2.
+- Press Enter key to return a dataset of modified moving averages using column B data, starting at row 2.
 Type MMovAvg into the Long Name cell of the column.